pytroll/trollflow2/doc/source/index.rst

  - `port: 0` - publish messages in this port.
 By default a random port is selected.
  - `nameservers: null` - a list of nameservers to connect to.
-Default to the nameserver on localhost.
+   Defining any nameserver turns multicast messaging off.
+Default to the nameserver on localhost and use multicast

 These options are given in the list of workers as a dictionary argument to the `FilePublisher` class.